Flufive/LinkedListUtils/Documentation.md

 -value: The value to be removed.

 ### Type Parameters
--T: The type of values stored in the nodes.
+- T: The type of values stored in the nodes.

 ### Return
 The head of the updated list.